HomeEnergy and PowerInfrastructure SolutionsCarbon-Neutral Vehicle Certification Market

 Key Development

 • December 2025: Verra, one of the world’s most influential carbon standards bodies, released version 5.0 of its Verified Carbon Standard (VCS) Program, updating its core methodologies, governance, and environmental and social safeguards.
-The updated standard places greater emphasis on rigorous carbon accounting, stakeholder engagement, and lifecycle integrity across carbon projects which underpins certification frameworks used by jurisdictions and corporate decarbonization programs, including those that certify carbon-neutral vehicles and related offsets.
+The updated standard places greater emphasis on rigorous carbon accounting, stakeholder engagement, and lifecycle integrity across carbon projects which underpin certification frameworks used by jurisdictions and corporate decarbonization programs, including those that certify carbon-neutral vehicles and related offsets.
 This version reflects extensive public consultation with governments, civil society, and climate partners, marking a major evolution in carbon certification standards used globally

 Market Segmentation